 The Psychology program at MSJC is designed to develop skills and knowledge consistent with the study of psychology in a multicultural, global context.
 Successful students will cultivate the writing, reading, statistics, and research skills required for psychology inquiry and will develop the necessary background to be successful in the major at the university level.
 Furthermore, our program emphasizes how the course materials can be applied to one’s own life through the promotion of self and cross cultural awareness.
 Our goal is to foster an appreciation for diversity, while creating community, support, and inclusion for our students.

 Human development, consciousness, memory, psychological disorders, positive psychology, learning theory, personality development, personal growth, neuroscience, motivation, social psychology, research methodology, behavioral statistics, and others.

-MSJC offers a range of course work to prepare students for the workforce or to transfer to four-year colleges and universities.
+MSJC offers a wide range of course work that prepares students for the workforce or for transfer to four-year colleges and universities.
 All four-year institutions prescribe their own standards for course evaluation and admissions.
-Courses that fulfill major requirements for an associate degree in this program might not be the same as those required for transfer into a similar major at a four-year university.
+Courses that fulfill major requirements for an associate degree in a program at MSJC might not be the same as those required for transfer into a similar major at a four-year university.
 Please meet with a Counselor to confirm transfer requirements.

-Transfer students are advised to do research on prospective majors and careers through the Career/Transfer Center and the MSJC catalog.
-Students interested in transferring to CSU’s or UC’s can access major preparation by visiting http://www.assist.org.
+Transfer students are advised to do research on prospective majors and careers.
+The MSJC Transfer Center and MSJC catalog can be helpful tools.
+Students interested in transferring to CSU’s or UC’s can access major preparation by visiting ASSIST.
 All students are advised to meet with a counselor at least once a semester to create or update their comprehensive education plan.

 Discover in-demand careers and education options based on your interests!
 See the list of careers below or explore further by searching for Careers or Programs.